rajyadavv/Lovehacktober/README.md

 # Lovehacktober
-Add hello world in as many languages as you can Languages currently included:
+Add hello world in as many languages as you can.</br>
+Languages currently included:
    1. Python
+   2. C++